jackharrison27/Azure_Capstone/README.md

 This URL describes the Swagger URI: http://a9cfd26d-4053-4ad3-90a0-1c34f7618283.southcentralus.azurecontainer.io/swagger.json

-The inference.py script returns a response:
+The inference.py script shown below returns a response:

 ```python